jcervas/class-cmu-84-702/syllabus.md

 This course is required for all CMU MS-IRP students.
 It is the second half of a two-part sequence on methods.
-The work in this course reinforces that of RAPS I, and will move beyond the basics into more advance technics for understanding data.
+The work in this course reinforces that of RAPS I, and will move beyond the basics into more advance techniques for understanding data.
 In addition to Ordinary Least Squares regression, we will consider models for different types of dependent variables (logit, probit, etc).
 We will also address missing data problems, text as data, spatial data, experimental designs,